Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 ### Next sessions

-Help participants see the effects of iteration, how they can point at something in the diagram and understand how it got to the current state.
-This is why the **Introspection** step at the end is so valuable.
+Help participants notice the effects of iteration, how they can point at something in the diagram and understand how it got to the current state.
+This is why the **Introspection** step at the end of the Bytesize Architecture Session is so valuable.

-The format of each of the Bytesize Architecture Sessions will be the same.
-The goal should change according to how far participants converge on the *System Context Diagram* and then, to the selected *Container Diagram*.
+The format for each of the Bytesize Architecture Sessions will be the same.
+The goal should change according to participants converge on the *System Context Diagram* and then, on the selected *Container Diagram*.

-Iteration on creating models is to be expected.
+Iterating on the diagrams is to be expected.
 For example, it's common for the *System Context Diagram* to need updates after working on the *Container Diagram*.

 ### Logistics and Tooling

-For this setup, the format online or in person is pretty similar.
+For this setup, the format online or in person is fairly similar.
 Please see the [tools section](https://bytesizearchitecturesessions.com/tools/#online) of the Bytesize Architecture Sessions website for more info about options.

 ## Bytesize Architecture Sessions: A Practical Walkthrough for Bigger Systems

-Bigger systems tend to have more people involved.
+Larger systems tend to have more people involved.
 The most common case is when there are three to five teams working on a system.
 The teams might represent Engineering for the whole company or, for bigger organisations, they might represent a department.
 As systems grow and more teams become involved, the way people participate in these sessions becomes increasingly important.

 Before diving into the steps, it helps to clarify how people participate.
 Due to the number of people involved a neutral facilitator is strongly recommended.
 The facilitator guides the flow of the session, manages time, and ensures balanced participation.
 Their role is both about keeping the group moving, and creating the conditions for shared understanding.
 Participants with leadership responsibilities join as co‑explorers.
 They should pay especial attention to the language use, how mental models differ across participants and teams, and where boundaries or abstractions are unclear.
 Noticing and making these explicit is where they can add significant value.